coolguycoder/Affirmation-Generator/README.md

 # Affirmation-Generator

 The purpose of this is to generate affirmations.
+DUH!!!!!!